x

 • Emergency contacts

-• Fingerprints (You need one print from each of your child's fingers)
+• Fingerprints (Note: you need one print from each of your child's fingers.)

-Don't get nervous about the fingerprints.
-If you use a half sheet of paper for each child, you can use a stamp pad and capture each finger's prints on the opposite side of the paper and then laminate the half sheet.
+Don't worry about having enough space.
+If you use a half sheet of paper for each child, you can use a stamp pad and capture each finger's prints on the opposite side of the paper.

 Maintaining the Child Safety Kit